cloudposse/atmos/website/docs/integrations/github-actions/component-updater.md

 :::tip Private Key Token Value

 The private key token should start and end with `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----` respectively, and include everything in between.
-When you click "Generate Private Key", you should automatically downloaded a `.pem` file.
+When you click "Generate Private Key", a `.pem` file is automatically downloaded.
 This file's content is the token value.

 :::